Advertisement

 Delta 8 vs. CBN for sleep

-You can’t explore cannabinoids for sleep without CBN’s name popping up.
-It might help users fall and stay asleep, all while minimizing disturbances or nighttime awakenings.
-Researchers just haven’t pieced together why
+Unlike delta 8 THC, it’s not hard to find research suggesting CBN as a potential sleep aid.
+It could help us fall and stay asleep, all while minimizing disturbances and nighttime awakenings.
+Researchers just haven’t pieced together why.

 Originally, it looked like CBN was only useful for sleep when mixed with THC, but more recent studies suggest that it could also be valuable on its own.
-This lines up with the many, many CBN anecdotes you’ll encounter on cannabis forums.
+This lines up with my own experience and the abundance of CBN anecdotes I’ve encountered on cannabis forums.

 So far, research doesn’t bear out the many anecdotes about CBD amplifying CBN’s sleep-inducing effects, but that may be something to watch for in the future.